 Together Center is one of the first nonprofit multi-tenant centers created in the nation.
 During the late 1980’s, a number of nonprofit leaders discussed the need for a low-cost, centralized home for services.
 The goals were to meet the multiple needs of clients, overcome transportation barriers and provide the community with a large service mix.
 In addition, the new Center would keep costs low and create unpredictable but expected synergy and partnerships.

 In 1990, four agencies (Friends of Youth, Hopelink, Youth Eastside Services, and Eastside Human Services Council, later replaced by HealthPoint) formed a separate nonprofit agency to achieve this and in 1991 loaned thousands of dollars to the newly-formed Family Resource Center (now Together Center) to purchase a three-building complex in Redmond.

 Since that time, a high level of community support has gone into developing the founding vision.
-Over two million dollars has been donated from private foundations, corporations, and local and federal government to renovate the campus buildings and launch the Center’s innovative project.
+Several million dollars have been donated from private foundations, corporations, and local and federal government to renovate the campus buildings and launch the Center’s innovative project.

 TOGETHER CENTER THROUGH THE YEARS